SamuelDAlencar/RESTs/README.md

   - [x] Creation of database structure and relationships
   - [x] Creation of the user and restaurants routes
   - [x] Creation of the items route (including the route that brings the items according to the "id" of a restaurant)
-  - x] Populate the database with pre-registered users (e-mail and password encrypted), restaurants and their respective items
+  - [x] Populate the database with pre-registered users (e-mail and password encrypted), restaurants and their respective items
-  - x] On the login, validate previously if the e-mail is in the bank
+  - [x] On the login, validate previously if the e-mail is in the bank
-  - x] At home, validate if the user has access to the page through a token generated at login
+  - [x] At home, validate if the user has access to the page through a token generated at login
-  - x] Controllers tests
+  - [x] Controllers tests
   - [x] Services tests
   - [x] "models" tests

-> Note: Project still receiving some adjustments!

 ## 👷♂️ Testing

-In this project we are doing a **unitary** tests coverage, to test the application, enter the folder you want to test (Front/Client: `./client`, Back/Server: `./server`) and run the `npm test` command
+This project has a **unit tests** coverage, to test the application, enter the folder you want to test (Front/Client: `./client`, Back/Server: `./server`) and run the `npm test` command

 > Note: Front-end tests have not been created yet, check their status in the **✅ status** section of this readme